Are You Disabled?

 The third section of the Blue Book is probably the section that is most commonly read by applicants, physicians, and attorneys when applying for Social Security disability benefits.
 This section includes a Listing of Impairments used to determine if a specific physical or mental condition rises to the level of disability.
 The Listing of Impairments in the Blue Book is divided into an adult section and a childhood section with sub-sections in each category for various disease groups.
 For each disease, the Blue Book details the general requirements for each diseases listed to be considered a disabling condition for disability benefits.

 Why Do I Need a Harrisburg Social Security Attorney?

 Even though the SSDI process is a matter of completely and filing forms and following the SSA's instructions, the process of filing and qualifying for Social Security disability benefits can be complicated and frustrating.
 If the applicant makes the slightest mistake, the mistake could result in a costly delay in benefits or a denial of benefits.
 In many cases, the SSA will deny claims; therefore, appeals of SS denials are quite common.
-Contact the experienced Harrisburg Social Security lawyers of Handler, Henning & Rosenberg LLP for a free consultation.
+Contact the experienced Harrisburg Social Security lawyers of Handler, Henning & Rosenberg LLC for a free consultation.
 Our attorneys understand the process to obtain Social Security disability benefits and have extensive experience appealing SS disability denials.